-Only the finest Cabernet vineyards in Langhorne Creek contributed to Directors’ Cut.
-The old vine fruit is the cornerstone of this wine's character.
+Only the finest Cabernet vineyards in Langhorne Creek contribute to Directors’ Cut.
+The old vine fruit is the cornerstone of this wine’s character.
 The fruit was harvested at night to retain freshness.
 Initial skin contact was followed by 7 days of cool fermentation with our Rhône isolate yeast and hand-plunging three times daily.
-Maturation then occurred in new oak hogsheads (both French and American) for approximately 14 months.
+Maturation then occurred in 75% new oak hogsheads for approximately 14 months.

 Age of barrels: New

 Yield: 4-5 tonnes/ha